Coupling of magnetic and optomechanical structuring in cold atoms: Introduction

 \section{Introduction}

-Recent years have seen interest in self-organization in cold atoms in transversely pumped cavities \cite{domokos02,black03,baumann10,ritsch13,kollar17,guo21,kirton19,mivehvara21} and via diffractive coupling in longitudinally pumped cavities \cite{tesio12}, counter-propagating beam schemes \cite{muradyan05,greenberg11,schmittberger16,schmittberger16a} and single-mirror feedback schemes \cite{labeyrie14,robb15,kresic18,zhang18}.
-In these schemes coupled light-matter structures are created via optical nonlinearities and the back action of the matter structures on light.
-In single-mirror feedback schemes, the spontaneous formation of atomic density patterns due to optomechanically mediated interaction was demonstrated in \cite{labeyrie14}, where the light-matter interaction is provided via the dipole force.
+Recent years have seen interest in self-organization in cold atoms in transversely pumped cavities \cite{domokos02,black03,dimer07,baumann10,ritsch13,zhiqiang17,kollar17,landini18,guo21a,kirton19,mivehvar21a} and via diffractive coupling in longitudinally pumped cavities \cite{tesio12}, counter-propagating beam schemes \cite{muradyan05,greenberg11,schmittberger16,schmittberger16a} and single-mirror feedback schemes \cite{labeyrie14,robb15,kresic18,labeyrie18,zhang18}.
+In these schemes coupled light-matter structures are created via optical nonlinearities and the back action of the structured matter on light.
+In this manuscript, we concentrate on single-mirror feedback schemes, but we anticipate that the main conclusions are also valid for other systems.
+In the single-mirror feedback system, effective coupling between atoms is provided by retroreflecting back a laser beam which initially interacted with the atoms.
+Any spatial structure within the atomic sample will influence the refractive index of the cloud and imprint onto the phase of the transmitted light.
+By diffractive dephasing in the feedback loop the retroreflected light will acquire a corresponding structure which will sustain the atomic structure (see \cite{ackemann21} for a recent review).
+The spontaneous formation of atomic density patterns due to optomechanically mediated interaction was demonstrated in \cite{labeyrie14}, where the light-matter interaction is provided via the dipole force.
 Spontaneous magnetic ordering of dipolar and quadrupolar nature was demonstrated in \cite{kresic18,labeyrie18,kresic19}, where light-matter interaction is mediated by optical pumping.
 The interplay between optomechanical structures and the electronic two-level nonlinearity was studied in \cite{labeyrie14,camara15}.
 In this contribution, we are addressing the question whether optomechanical and magnetic ordering can exist together and potentially support each other.
-This complements recent interest in mixed spin-density textures in cavity QED systems \cite{mivehvar17,jaeger17,kroeze18,masalaeva21,mivehvara21}.
+This complements recent interest in mixed spin-density textures in cavity QED systems \cite{mivehvar17,jaeger17,kohler18,kroeze18,landini18,masalaeva21,mivehvar21a}.